jaytees/frontend-411/README.md

 ## Challenges

 * Following on from above to get to that level of satisfaction, took a lot of thought, planning and refactoring.
-As I mentioned in the experience section of this README, I learnt a valuable lesson..."Don't try to refactor code you haven't written".
+As I mentioned in the experience section of this README, I learned a valuable lesson..."Don't try to refactor code you haven't written".
 What i mean by this is, I had a clear vision from the offset and knew there was a very clean way to execute this code but due to the volume of data I was handling, it was easy to get lost in how it was being passed around the application, before even attempting it.

 ## Code